desertplant/moon-phase-background/README.md

 Let me know if you need help configuring anything or want me to add anything.

  # Deinstallation.
-  To uninstall simply delete the folder wit hall the files you downloaded.
-Don't forget to remove any Cronjobs, launchers or references (f.e. in bashrc or startup applications), you mayy have created.
+  To uninstall simply delete the folder with all the files you downloaded.
+Don't forget to remove any Cronjobs, launchers or references (f.e. in bashrc or startup applications), you may have created.

  # Image Credits: